open-power-sdk/power-simulator/README.md

 usage: mambo [-h] [-V | -i | -s {power8,power9}]

---- Power Functional Simulator Setup ---
 Configures and starts the IBM POWER8 and POWER9 Functional Simulator

 optional arguments:
-  -h, --help            show this help message and exit -V, --version         show program's version number and exit -i, --install         install the simulator and its dependencies -s {power8,power9}, --start {power8,power9}
+  -h, --help            show this help message and exit

+  -V, --version         show program's version number and exit

+  -i, --install         install the simulator and its dependencies

-                        start the a selected version of the simulator
+  -s {power8,power9}, --start {power8,power9}       start the a selected version of the simulator

 ## Still Have Questions?